 Online ESL Programs

-In addition to campus-based options, many universities offer online ESL programs for students.
-These online programs include several types of academic awards, including everything from a master's degree to a certificate.
+In addition to campus-based options, many universities offer online ESL programs for students - including some of the schools listed above.
+These online programs may include everything from a master's degree to a certificate.

 Master's Degree Programs

 Master's programs are usually 33- to 36-credit hours in length and are designed for different types of students.
-Students may choose from different programs such as the Master of Arts/Science or Master of Education (MEd) -- which is designed for K-12 and adult education teachers.
-Some programs may require students to complete a practicum and, in many cases, can be conducted in the educator's own classroom.
+Students may choose from programs such as the Master of Arts/Science or Master of Education (M.Ed.) which is designed for K-12 and adult education teachers.
+Some programs may require students to complete a practicum and, in many cases, that part can be conducted in the educator's own classroom.
 Students may enroll full- or part-time and can graduate in as little as 18 months.

 Online programs are complementary and students experience the same academic rigors as their campus-based counterparts.
 For example, Dr. Bleistein explains that students in the online program at Asuza Pacific work through a variety of assignments weekly, such as reading, watching presentations and spend considerable time online interacting with classmates and their professors.